top1944/duckuments/docs/atoms_85_fall2017_projects/17_parking/30-final-design-document-parking.md

 * Once at the parking lot entrance, the duckiebot estimates her pose (x, y and theta) using as many AprilTags as possible within view.
 The localization of course requires the camera nodes, AprilTag detector node, Apriltag Postprocessing node and localization node to be launched.
 There is at least one (potentially more) AprilTags per parking space and possibly some additional tags placed at the entrance and exit.
 To estimate a pose, the state estimation algorithm has been extended (see localization description above) using the library 'AprilTags C++'.
 It estimates the relative position of the robot with respect to the april tag.
 The location of the april tag is encoded in the QR code.
 As soon as you see one (better two) tags, the pose can be calculated.
 We assume that we always see at least one tag.

 * Given a prior information about the parking lot (where the parking spaces are located, where the robot can drive, etc) and real time vision information, the robot chooses a parking space.
 Currently, the parking space is chosen as a "hardcoded" value in the launch file, please see the demo operation manual for more information.
-At first we assume that the parking lot is empty or that other duckiebots are static (do not move) and this is encoded in the parking map (places where the robot is not allowed to drive).
+We assume that the parking lot is empty or that other duckiebots are static (do not move) and this is encoded in the parking map (places where the robot is not allowed to drive).

 * We use dubins paths to generate a path given the pose of the robot, the pose of the assigned parking space and the parking map.
 If there is an obstacle in place, we use RRT star with dubins paths to generate a path (this feature is coded, but not currently implemented within ROS).
 The above features are launched in the path planning node.